thakur-patel/optics-framework/docs/user_workflow.md

 Modules in `test_modules.csv` use a predefined set of keywords (e.g., `Launch App`, `Press Element`, `Assert Presence`).
 For a complete list, refer to the [Keywords Reference](usage/keyword_usage.md).

+## Samples For Your Reference
+Sample test scripts are provided to demonstrate the framework’s capabilities and guide users in writing their own.
+These examples show how texts, XPaths, and images can be used interchangeably, and how test data can be structured using CSV files.

+- Youtube
+- Contact
+- Gmail Website

 ## Validating Your Setup

 To check for syntactical errors in your CSV files and configuration, run a dry run: